FreemanLX/IntegrateOS/README.md

 	4. Introduced WIM API to extract WIM without using DISM (now it is unusuable, until the next update)\
 	5. Now the application and the source code is more structured, and fixed\
 	6. Now you can select every path of wim to install Windows\
-	7. New visuals added.\
+	7. New visuals added.

 Fixed bugs:\
    	1. Fixed the 0.1.8.1 bug (with freeze)\
     	2. Fixed the format bug by implementing a new algorithm\
-    	3. Fixed minor bugs and visual.\
+    	3. Fixed minor bugs and visual.

-Update - alpha v0.1.8.1
+<b>Update - alpha v0.1.8.1</b>

 What is new:
   1) The IntegrateOS license has been updated.